magoulet/joplin-docker/README.md

 ## Installation
 From the main directory:
-`docker-compose build`
+`docker compose build`

 ## Usage
+The recommended way to run this container is by defining an alias:
-`alias joplin='docker run --rm -it --name joplin -v joplinData:/root/.config/joplin --network host joplin joplin'`
+`alias joplin='docker run --rm -it --name joplin -e TZ=`cat /etc/timezone` -v joplinData:/root/.config/joplin --network host joplindocker-joplin joplin'`

+and then running the command `joplin`.

+Aliases can be defined in your `~/.bashrc` or `~/.zshrc` file.